- Form a Company Now! +

 The answer is yes--it is possible and permissible to operate multiple businesses under one LLC.
 Many entrepreneurs who opt to do this use what is called a "Fictitious Name Statement" or a "DBA" (also known as a "Doing Business As") to operate an additional business under a different name.

 However, just because it’s permissible and possible to operate several different types of businesses under one company (LLC or corporation) doesn't mean you should, as there can be downsides.

 Instead, many people opt to file a new LLC for each of their start-up ventures.
-This isolates the risk instead of spreading it around.
+This isolates the risk by separating each business's debts and liabilities.
 There are, of course, additional maintenance fees, but these can be well worth it in order to protect your businesses.

 If you would like more information or have any questions about forming your own companies, please contact us by phone (800-345-2677), Skype (DelawareInc), email or live chat.
 One of our knowledgeable business startup specialists will be happy to assist you.

-There are 6 comments left for Can I Operate Multiple Businesses Under One LLC?Dinah said: Tuesday, December 27, 2016
+There are 18 comments left for Can I Operate Multiple Businesses Under One LLC?Trekmovers said: Friday, September 6, 2019